-Millie Bobby Brown's Movie 'The Girls I've Been' Is No 'Stranger Things'
+Millie Bobby Brown’s New Netflix Movie Is SO Different From 'Stranger Things'

 Millie Bobby Brown's breakout career is continuing apace.
 With only two or so seasons left of Stranger Things, the actor has been branching out.
 First, there was a role in Godzilla: King of the Monsters and her upcoming Netflix role as the titular character in Enola Holmes.
 For her next film, she will return to the streaming service that made her a star.
 But Millie Bobby Brown's movie The Girls I've Been sounds much edgier than anything she's done before.
 Instead of sci-fi/fantasy, she's starring in an adaptation of Tess Sharpe's hit YA novel as a con artist.